Aiknn/spring-web-learning/README.md

 * implement run method where create dummy data
 * create domain entities and save them through constructor
 * run and check the app
+### H2 Database
+* add dependency H2 Database (if not added before)
+* in application.properties add: spring.h2.console.enabled=true
+* go localhost:8080/h2-console
+* print in the form JDBC URL from terminal
+* connect and then run any query